jsacco/ntoskrnlwalker/README.md

   - Gadget text (e.g., `pop rcx ; ret`, `jmp rax`) ? scan executable sections for matches.
 - Maps `ntoskrnl.exe` as `SEC_IMAGE` to decode gadget bytes locally

+## Why this tool?
+Basically it saves you time and helps you build gadgets, obtain offsets and navigate the kernel structures for your target build much easier/faster.
+Typically you will use a workflow like this: vergiliusproject + WinDBG (Target/Debugger) + rp-win(or an alternative) + MS Symbols.
+So I decided to save me some time in the future..
+Sharing is caring, so here you go:

 On the following screenshot you see how it resolves the RVA offset for: "nt!ZwTerminateThread"  and obtains gadgets for: "pop ; rcx ret"
 <img src="https://i.ibb.co/3yg7P56z/Screenshot-From-2026-01-15-22-32-29.png"></img>